ishantanu/awesome-kubectl-plugins/README.md

 * [kubectl-custom-cols](https://github.com/webofmars/kubectl-custom-cols) - a kubectl plugin that help you customize output columns like a boss !

-* [collection - kubectl plugins](https://github.com/thecloudnatives/kubectl-plugins) - A list of plugins that enhance the kubectl CLI

 * [kubectl-texec](https://github.com/TrsNium/kubectl-texec) - Attach to the pod matching the label with Tmux

 * [duyguserbest kubectl-iexec](https://github.com/duyguserbest/kubectl-iexec) - kubectl plugin to simplify interactive exec command.